 and thereafter an extra 2 members for each additional 100 members of the Branch to a maximum of 85 members.

-(f) A general meeting shall be called not later than 14 days after the receipt by the Branch Secretary or Regional Director, or in his or her absence the Branch President, of a request in writing signed by not less than 5 per cent of the financial members of the Branch or section as the case may be.
+(f) A general meeting shall be called not later than 14 days after the receipt by the Regional Director, or in his or her absence the Branch President, of a request in writing signed by not less than 5 per cent of the financial members of the Branch or section as the case may be.

 (g) A general meeting shall not be convened in accordance with sub-rule (f) hereof for the purpose of reviewing any action or resolution of a Branch Council or section committee unless such request is made within eight weeks of the action or resolution which it is proposed to review.